HoussemDellai/aks-course/01_docker_dotnet/Readme.md

 ## Conclusion

 In this lab, you learned how to create a container image from an existing application source code.
 Then you deployed the image in your machine.
-And you pushed the image into a container resgistry.
+And you pushed the image into a container registry.
 You are ready now to deploy this image into Kubernetes cluster.
 That is our next lab.